Election board says delayed primary results caused by firewall protection

-An official with the Niagara County Board of Elections on Wednesday attributed delays in the online posting of primary election results to a hiccup involving technology designed to protect the integrity of the system.
+An official with the Niagara County Board of Elections on Wednesday attributed delays in the online posting of primary results to a hiccup involving technology designed to protect the integrity of the county’s election system.

-Allen said voting results from new machines that are designed to support voting by people with disabilities were blocked from being sent electronically to the board on Tuesday night after polls closed.
+Allen said voting results from new machines designed to support voting by people with disabilities were blocked from being sent electronically to the board on Tuesday night after polls closed.

-As a result, the board had to go to its backup plan in such situations — having “card runners” physically deliver the containers with the voting results from each polling place outside the town and city of Lockport.
+As a result, the board had to go to its backup plan — having “card runners” physically deliver containers from the voting machines with the results on them to the board of elections office.

 “That’s the backup plan,” Allen said.
 “If we can’t read it, you’ve got to come over here.”

-As a result, there was some delay in getting all of the results from the primaries posted to the board of elections website.
-The results were up before 11 p.m., Allen noted.
+The situation caused the posting of primary results until around 10:30 p.m.

-In essence, she said, the system worked as intended by detecting information from the machines for disabled voters that it was not programmed to recognize.
+Allen said the system actually worked as intended by detecting information from the machines that it was not programmed to recognize.

 “The firewall did its job,” Allen said.

-While physically moving voting data to the board of elections may sound like a process that's vulnerable to tampering, Allen said that's not possible, for several reasons.
+While the physical transfer of voting results by individuals may sound like a process that’s vulnerable to tampering, Allen said that’s not the case for several reasons.

 She noted that the information on the devices pulled from the voting machines is encrypted, and the voting results are not revealed until they have been properly uploaded into the board’s system.